 The Salvation Army began offering a Biblical Education Tour in 1989.
 A group of Pilgrims has traveled each year since to either Israel or Greece and Turkey.
 Each group has returned home recounting the many blessings they experienced on this tour.

-In 2023 the Biblical Education Tour will return to Israel with an optional extended tour to Rome.
+In 2024 the Biblical Education Tour will return to Israel with an optional extended tour to Egypt.
 This tour brings to life the richness of scripture as you visit sites where Jesus ministered and the Christian church launched to the rest of the world.
 As we travel through this amazing country each day offers countless opportunities to deepen your spiritual walk.
 You will walk the paths and enter the cities and towns recorded in the Bible affording you the opportunity to gain a deeper biblical and historical knowledge as well as a better understanding of current events.
 Please Note: All prospective Delegates must agree to, and potentially have a doctor’s clearance, concerning the Fit to Travel & Participate Requirements (below).